kenotron/p-graph/README.md

 ## Usage

-The p-graph library takes in a `graph` and an `options` argument.
+The p-graph library takes in a `graph` argument.
 To start, create a graph of functions that return promises (let's call them Run Functions), then run them through the pGraph API:

 ```js
 const { default: pGraph } = require("p-graph"); // ES6 import also works: import pGraph from 'p-graph';